 Show respect for self and others, which has a remarkably calming effect on everyone

-Learn to listen more than talk
+Learn to listen more than you talk

-Kon Mari your life by downsizing experiences and relationships that offer more stress than solace
+Tidy up your life by downsizing experiences and relationships that offer more stress than solace

 Cultivate practical ways of dealing with anger, fear, and arguments — the daily tensions that take up so much of our lives